This article has links to products that we may make commission from.

 This can be as simple as jumping on a plane and backpacking around a different country, and that can be an excellent way to go about it.
 However, an alternative to this that can be even more constructive in a lot of ways, is to join a volunteer project abroad

 It might not seem obvious at first, but being a volunteer can give you some valuable opportunities to utilize and develop your photography, whilst providing you with the motivation to do more, all while helping a good cause.
+I learned a lot in my first year as a travel photographer, and a lot of it came from my time volunteering in Thailand.

 Here are some of the top reasons why volunteering abroad can be a great way to kickstart your career as a travel photographer.